ImageMagick/Usage-Markdown/photos/index.md

 This is not the final version, as the operator misses some edge enhancement aspects needed for outline some of the more lighter but sharp color changes in the image.
 Can you improve the above?

-The above algorithm was built into IM as a artistic transform "`-sketch`", though without the "`-resize`" smoothing for the generated 'pencil tile'...
+The above algorithm was built into IM as an artistic transform "`-sketch`", though without the "`-resize`" smoothing for the generated 'pencil tile'...

 ~~~
 convert pagoda_sm.jpg -colorspace gray -sketch 0x20+120 sketch_new.gif